Revilo P. Oliver

 Revilo Pendleton Oliver (July 7, 1908 – August 20, 1994) was an American professor of Classical philology, Spanish, and Italian at the University of Illinois at Urbana-Champaign.
-He was one of the founders of National Review in 1955, and also was a co-founder of the John Birch Society in 1958, where he published in its magazine, American Opinion, before resigning in 1966.
+He was a co-founder of the John Birch Society in 1958, where he published in its magazine, American Opinion, before resigning in 1966.
 He later advised a Holocaust denial group.
 He was a polemicist for right-wing, white nationalist and antisemitic causes.

 Oliver attracted national notoriety in the 1960s when he published an article after the President John F. Kennedy assassination, alleging that Lee Harvey Oswald was part of a Soviet conspiracy against the United States.
 He was called to testify before the Warren Commission investigating the murder.

 Life and career

 Early life

 Oliver was born in 1908 near Corpus Christi, Texas.
 He attended two years of high school in Illinois.
 He wrote that he received "one of the first mastoidectomies performed as more than a daring experiment".
 He relocated to California, where he studied Sanskrit, finding a Hindu missionary to tutor him, he wrote.

 He later wrote that as an adolescent, he found amusement in watching evangelists "pitch the woo at the simple-minded", attending performances of Aimee Semple McPherson and Katherine Tingley.
 He entered Pomona College in Claremont, California, when he was sixteen.